Wrongful Death Attorneys in York, PA

 - The amount of money the victim was expected to contribute

 This is far from a complete list.
 The court will also consider the following information about the victim when determining damages:

 - Beneficiary circumstances

-When a child is a victim in a wrongful death case, it is not as easy to determine the financial loss.
-Judges need to speculate how much the family will lose as a result of their child’s death.
-The judge will try to determine financial compensation based on the child’s:
+When a child is the victim in a wrongful death case, it is not as easy to determine the financial loss.
+Judges need to speculate how much the family has lost, and will lose, as a result of their child’s death.
+The judge will determine financial compensation based on the child’s: